Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2-React-Core-Concepts/lesson-2-React-Core-Concepts.md

 You’re not building anything super complex just yet.
 There are a few moving parts to consider and some judicious use of both the `useState` and `useEffect` Hooks.

-## Build the Furry Friends Gallery
+## :pushpin: L02HandsOnProject2: Build the Furry Friends Gallery

 This code-along assignment walks through using **Create React Ap**p to build a fully-functioning picture gallery; the Furry Friend Gallery.

+### Requirements

+1. Read all the guided learning text carefully for understanding.
+2. Follow all instructions and coding step-by-step.
+3. Create all files and folders for the Greeting App.
+4. Complete all coding as demonstrated in all files.
+5. Zip `L02ReactHandsOnPProject2` Folder
+6. Attach the zipped folder below where indicated for submission.

 ### Introduction

 As you experienced in the quick code along of the Furry Friend Gallery, you will build an app that talks to your familiar Dog CEO API, loads in a few starter pictures before turning control over to the user, allowing them to choose several images they’d like to fetch.

 Start by creating a new React project using [Create React App](https://create-react-app.dev/).